 • Aloe – for the accidental sunburn

-• Candy- Bring your own for the shows or movies.
-Believe it or not, the candy and popcorn are not free.
+• Candy- Bring your own for the shows or movies; the candy and popcorn are not free.

 • Glow necklaces- Fun for the family at night.